Ugandan election pits reggae singer against long-serving Museveni

 The government says it is stopping illegal gatherings during the COVID-19 crisis.
 The opposition says the bans on rallies in some parts of Uganda are a smokescreen for repression.

 “If you try to disturb peace, you will have yourself to blame.
-The security forces, following the law, are ready to deal with any troublemaker,” Museveni warned this week, dressed in a military camouflage jacket as he spoke on live TV.
+The security forces, following the law, are ready to deal with any troublemaker,” Museveni, dressed in a military camouflage jacket, warned this week in a television broadcast.

+There were no reports of violence by 9:30 a.m. and normally bustling roads in Kampala were quiet.

+“The numbers aren’t yet big because people were not sure what will happen at the station given the tension and message that there would be violence,” said Kamwebaze Elvin, an election worker at New Planet Primary School polling station.

 Though Wine has the momentum of energized and aggrieved supporters behind him, Museveni remains the frontrunner to win with the well-equipped army and police behind him, analysts say.